shahrivari/sparkle/README.md

-# sparkle
+# Sparkle: Spark web with steroids

-Spark web with steroids
+Sparkle tries to enhance [Spark Web](http://sparkjava.com/) with extra extentions and improvements mostly inspired from other frameworks like [Ktor](https://ktor.io) and [Javalin](https://javalin.io/).